wyll-io/blog/content/posts/how-do-we-deploy-our-blog.md

-# How did we
+---
+title: "How do we build and deploy our blog ?"
+date: 2022-02-10
+tags: ["aws", "golang", "dev"]
+author: "François ALLAIS"
+draft: false
+---

-# The blog : Hugo, not Wordpress
+# Hugo, not Wordpress

 The aim of this blog is to share technical skills and experiences within a website that can be read either on a computer, a mobile, etc..
 That being said, there is no need to use a CMS such as Wordpress as it would be totally overkilled because it rely on a complex tool and an interpreted langage (PHP).
 It can simply be a static website.
 For the comments, let's use a SaaS, for example [Disqus](https://disqus.com).